 In other words, despite its relaxing effects, it does not impair mental functioning at least when consumed responsibly.
 It has been found that when taken in moderation Kava does not impair driving ability.

 Kava has a reverse tolerance and is not physically addictive.
-Though new Kava drinkers will need to drink several shells of the Kava drink to feel the effects than those who drink it regularly.
+Though people new to Kava will need to consume several shells to feel the effects than those who have it regularly.

 We do recognize that any substance taken for recreational or medical purposes has a habit-forming potential.
 If you take any medications or suffer from any medical conditions, you should always consult a medical professional before consuming Kava.